homemadearcade/zero/todo/1_BACKLOG_CHORES.md

 Only Once should be on relation model

+Better way of getting arcade game actions onto the experience model....Experience model when laoding should search all arcade game and add the actions to itself

 Aggregate all SelectGameInstanceEffect -> SelectInterfaceAction -> into one thing and just have a visibility toggle take care of this...

 MIGRATE TO TYPESCRIPT?